TULiberalArts/Geography-and-Urban-Studies/pages/next-stops.md

 layout: page
 published: true
 ---
+### Careers in Geography and Urban Studies

+The GUS faculty offer broad expertise in a variety of topics as well as geographic technologies and methods that prepare students for the critical thinking and technological skills that employers are increasingly seeking in new hires.
+Our graduates find employment in governmental agencies, non-profits (domestic and international), citizen’s organizations, public service, and community development.
+Many also go on to graduate programs in geography, urban studies, planning, education, or journalism.

+From Americorps, to Philadelphia city government, to community development, Geography and Urban Studies Studies majors find employment in a wide variety of fields, including, but not limited to, the following:

+- Community Development
+- State and Local Government
+- Non-Governmental Organizations (NGOs)
+- Non-Profits
+- Geographic Information Systems (GIS)
+- Spatial Analysis
+- Education
+- Outreach
+- Urban Planning
+- Public Service
+- Urban Agriculture

 Our graduates are trained to analyze multi-faceted problems from the local to the global with a range of analytical tools and skills.
 Recently, our students have secured coveted internship and employment opportunities working for the following employers:

 - US Census Bureau